 Fig. 1.1.1 Conductivity of Metals

 Aluminium is commonly used as a conductor.
 Though not as good a conductor as copper, it is much lighter and useful for applications such as the large power distribution cables crossing the landscape strung on electricity pylons.
 Copper cables would be too heavy for this job.
 Aluminium also has some properties, useful in the construction of transistors and diodes.

-Silver is an even better conductor than copper, but since it is very expensive, it is only used in very small amounts.
-Some electrical contacts, which carry very small currents, may be silver-plated to improve their performance.
+Silver is an even better conductor than copper, but since it is more expensive, it is only used in very small amounts.

 Some gases can pass current, such as neon for example, which produces a typical orange glow when a small electric current is passed though it at a high voltage.
 Neon indicator lamps have many uses and can be used with either AC or DC current.